gadsden/SceneKit-Quaternion-Rotations/README.md

 A vector from the center of the sphere to a point on it's surface where we first touched the finger (start: sim_float3), and another one from it's center to the point on it's surface where gesture ended (end: simd_float3).

-In the pan gesture recognizer, get world cordinates of the point where finger touched the sphere:
+In the pan gesture recognizer, get world coordinates of the point where finger touched the sphere:

 ```swift
 let scnView = recognizer.view as!
 SCNView